 How to get to the Pasta Project

 The Pasta Project is currently situated in Harpurhey, about two miles out from Manchester city centre.
-The location has allowed them to refine and their model before hopefully expending into new sites in 2017.
+The location has allowed them to refine and their model before hopefully expanding into new sites in 2017.

 We would like to thank everyone at the Pasta Project for putting on such a great night.
 We would surely be back to try more delectable veggie pasta dishes.